apic-ai/apic-bee-pose-dataset/README.md

 ```

 ## Benchmark
-For a benchmark we recommend to use the keypoint detection Object Keypoint Similarity (OKS).
+As a benchmark we recommend to use the keypoint detection Object Keypoint Similarity (OKS).
 ```latex
 OKS = Σi[exp(-di2/2s2κi2)δ(vi>0)] / Σi[δ(vi>0)]
 ```

-If you use this data for benchmark, please do a pull request and update this Benchmark section with your results.
+If you use this data as a benchmark, please create a pull request and update this benchmark section with your results.

 ### Results of our DeepBees Multinet
-In our paper [DeepBees](http://openaccess.thecvf.com/content_ICCVW_2019/papers/CVWC/Marstaller_DeepBees_-_Building_and_Scaling_Convolutional_Neuronal_Nets_For_Fast_ICCVW_2019_paper.pdf), we used a custom loss that is defined as.
+In our paper [DeepBees](http://openaccess.thecvf.com/content_ICCVW_2019/papers/CVWC/Marstaller_DeepBees_-_Building_and_Scaling_Convolutional_Neuronal_Nets_For_Fast_ICCVW_2019_paper.pdf), we defined the custom loss as follows.
 ![image](doc/img/our_metric.png)
 ![image](doc/img/our_results.png)